Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Static hedging of freight rate risk under model uncertainty

-For convenience and in order to be able to characterize the probability model through a Location-Scatter family member, let us consider the random variable $X(t) = (X_1(t), X_2(t))' = (\log(S(t)), \Stil(t))'$ for any fixed $t$.
+In order to be able to characterize the probability model as a Location-Scatter family member, let us consider the random variable $X(t) = (X_1(t), X_2(t))' = (\log(S(t)), \Stil(t))'$ for any fixed $t$.
 In this case, the bivariate random variable $X(t)$ is normally distributed with location determined by the vector

 while the respective dispersion matrix is determined as